Privacy policy | Racecheck

-This privacy policy explains how we collect and process your personal data.
-Personal data, or personal information, means any information about an individual from which that person can be identified.
+This Privacy Policy (“Policy”) explains how We collect and process the personal data of natural persons (individuals), either who visit our Website (“Visitors”) or use our services for organizing events (“Organizers”) or for registering for these events (“Participants”) (collectively: “you”).
+Personal data, or personal information, means any information relating to an identified or identifiable natural person.
 This includes information that you tell us, what we learn from you and the choices you make about the marketing you want us to send to you.
-This policy explains how we do this, what your rights are and how the law protects you.
+This Policy explains how we do this, what your rights are and how the law protects you.

 1. Changes to the Privacy Policy

-Your use of our website, app and services will be subject to the most current version of this privacy policy posted on our website at the time of your use.
-We recommend that you check the website from time to time to inform yourself of any changes in this policy or any of our other terms, However, if we do make changes to this policy, we will notify you by SMS / email / in-app message or otherwise.
+Your use of our Website and/or our services will be subject to the most current version of this Policy posted on our Website at the time of your use.
+We recommend that you check the Website from time to time to inform yourself of any changes in this Policy or any of our other terms, However, if we do make changes to this Policy, we will notify you by SMS, email or otherwise.

 1. Who we are and how you can contact us

-We are Racecheck Limited.
-Our registered office is at Scott House 3.20, London SE1 7LY.
+We are Racecheck Limited ("We”).
+We are a company registered in England and Wales under company number 09974171.
+Our registered office is at Scott House 3.20, London, SE1 7LY.

-You can contact us by email at info “at” racecheck.com If you need to you can write to us at Scott House 3.20, London SE1 7LY.
+You can contact us by email at info “at” racecheck.com.
+If you need, you can write to us at Scott House 3.20, London, SE1 7LY.

-Our representative for all queries in relation to this policy and your data protection rights is Alexandros Tanti.
+For the purposes of data protection law, we are data controllers.
+A data controller is an organisation that determines the purposes and means of processing.
+Our representative for all queries in relation to this Policy and your data protection rights is Alexandros Tanti.

 1. Where we collect your personal information from